All Episodes

 I made those decisions.

-Now, all I can tell you is in retrospect, if I'd used a government account, and I had said, you know, let's release everything.
+Now, all I can tell you is, in retrospect, if I'd used a government account and I had said, you know, let's release everything.

 Let's let everybody in America see what I did for four years.

-So that that's all I could say.
+So that's all I can say.

 That's why we turned it over.